jsgroth/CoffeePSX/README.md

 * Most of the hardware timers

 Not yet implemented:
-* Accurate CPU timing; currently hardcoded to 2 cycles per instruction with no bus access delays
+* Accurate timing for memory writes (i.e. implementing the CPU write queue)
 * DMA timings and GPU draw timings; right now all DMAs and GPU commands finish instantly from software's perspective
 * PAL display and video timings; only NTSC is supported right now
 * Proper aspect ratio handling; the renderer currently simply stretches to fill the window (which defaults to an aspect-correct but small size)
-* SPU: Capture buffers, noise generator, pitch modulation, reverb FIR filter
+* SPU: Capture buffers, reverb FIR filter
 * Some CD-ROM functionality including infrequently used commands, audio report interrupts, and non-standard CD-XA audio modes
 * MDEC 4bpp/8bpp modes
   * Even 15bpp/24bpp MDEC does not work properly in some games, possibly timing-related